 Times Tales is taught in thousands of schools across the US.
 The classroom editions are geared for a large classroom setting or a small group of more than five students and come with several options for presenting the program based upon students’ needs and class size.

 Times Tales for the Home

 Times Tales has become the standard for many homeschoolers when it comes to children learning their multiplication tables.
-There is a variety of home editions to choose from such as: Times Tales DVD (or download) or Times Tales Workbook Edition.
+There is a variety of home editions to choose from such as: Times Tales Video (DVD or streaming) or Times Tales Workbook Edition.